petr7555/socketio-chat/README.md

 - Add support for nicknames.
 - Don’t send the same message to the user that sent it.
 Instead, append the message directly as soon as he/she presses enter.
 - Add “{user} is typing” functionality.
-- TODO Show who’s online.
+- Show who’s online.
-- TODO Add private messaging.
+- Add private messaging.

 ## How to run
 - `npm install`